 Illinois Addiction Treatment

 There are currently about 255,000 people in Illinois who are dependent on or abused illicit drugs within the past year.
 Surveys also indicate more than 680,000 heavy drinkers per year, and a total of nearly 770,000 people in the state who were dependent on or abused alcohol recently.
+Plus, the average costs associated with substance-abuse related tragedies in the state is over $3.5 billion a year.

-Of those receiving help, about 35% entered treatment for drugs only, 22% for alcohol only and the remaining 43% were for for both alcohol and drugs.
+Of those receiving help, about 35% entered treatment for drugs only, 22% for alcohol only, and the remaining 43% were for both alcohol and drugs.
 Given the rise in opiate addictions in Illinois and throughout the country, there are more than 11,000 people taking methadone daily and another 1,200 taking buprenorphine for drug replacement therapies.

 Sometimes people are directed toward treatment options because it seems to be the easiest type of treatment available, or because it seems more affordable per day.
 However, small daily fees with no end in sight definitely rack up over time.
 The good news is that treatment programs are becoming more accessible than ever through insurance.